Reneeqa Bonner: Club career

 Initially a keen football player, she gave up football after starting playing rugby at Clevedon Girls as a member of their first ever girls side.
 She later played for Dings Crusaders in Bristol before being selected for the Bristol Bears Centre of Excellence.

 She joined up with the senior Bristol Bears Women side ahead of the 2022-23 season.
 After establishing herself as a regular she scored nine tries in 18 league and cup appearances to help her club to two finals during the 2023–24 Premiership Women's Rugby season and featuring for the full 80 minutes in the final of the Allianz Cup.
 Her performances for Bristol Bears have included an eight minute hat trick against Loughborough Lightning, and a decisive late try in their comeback win over Saracens in Premiership Women's Rugby semi final in June 2024.

 Bonner continued with Bristol for the 2025-26 season, her performances including a hat-trick of tries in a match win against Leicester Tigers Women on 2 November 2025.
+In June 2026, she was named in the Rugby Players' Association’s Under-23 Team of the Season.